 - Costa Rica

-Although these are widespread regions around the world, their diets have common food groups that offer essential nutrients for longevity.
+Although these are widespread regions around the world, their diets have common food groups that offer essential nutrients for longevity, and many of these foods are high in spermidine.
 Fruits, vegetables, nuts, and legumes are a few examples of these food groups.

 Can Cooking Destroy Spermidine?

+If you are looking to incorporate more spermidine in your diet you may be worried that cooking will affect the spermidine stability.
 Food groups not only contain essential vitamins and minerals for health, but they also contain polyamines, which support immunity and development.
 Polyamines such as spermidine and putrescine work together to reduce inflammation by releasing antioxidant properties into your system.
-Eating foods that are high in polyamines can boost your health by preventing illness.
+Eating foods that are high in spermidine can boost your health by preventing illness.

 Cooking and Spermidine Levels